leynos/nixie/README.md

 nixie [--concurrency N] [--verbose] [--no-sandbox] [FILE ...]
 ```

-`--concurrency` controls how many diagrams are processed in parallel (defaults
+`--concurrency` is reserved for future use.
+Diagrams are processed sequentially
-to the number of CPU cores or `4` if this cannot be determined).
-Paths can be
+within each file to keep output stable.
+Paths can be files or directories.
+If
-files or directories.
-If no files are provided, nixie searches the current
+no files are provided, nixie searches the current working directory for
-working directory for Markdown files, excluding paths matched by `.gitignore` in
+Markdown files, excluding paths matched by `.gitignore` in that directory.
-that directory.
-Discovery includes files with the `.md` extension
+Discovery includes files with the `.md` extension (case-sensitive).
-(case-sensitive).

 Only the `.gitignore` file in the working directory is used; nested
 `.gitignore` files are ignored.